ANSI/TIA-568: Wiring

 See modular connector for numbering of the pins.

-Note that the only difference between T568A and T568B is that pairs 2 and 3 (orange and green respectively) are swapped.
-Both configurations wire the pins "straight through", i.e., pins 1 through 8 on one end are connected to pins 1 through 8 on the other end.
+Both T568A and T568B configurations wire the pins "straight through," i.e., pins 1 through 8 on one end are connected to pins 1 through 8 on the other end.
 Also, the same sets of pins connect to the opposite ends that are paired in both configurations: pins 1 and 2 form a pair, as do 3 and 6, 4 and 5, and 7 and 8.
-One can use cables wired according to either configuration in the same installation without significant problem, as long as the connections are the same on both ends.
+One can use cables wired according to either configuration in the same installation without significant problems if the connections are the same on both ends.

-A cable terminated according to T568A on one end and T568B on the other is a crossover cable when used with the earlier twisted-pair Ethernet standards that use only two of the pairs, because the pairs used happen to be pairs 2 and 3, the same pairs on which T568A and T568B differ.
+A cable terminated according to T568A on one end and T568B on the other is a crossover cable when used with the earlier twisted-pair Ethernet standards that use only two of the pairs because the pairs used happen to be pairs 2 and 3, the same pairs on which T568A and T568B differ.
 Crossover cables are occasionally needed for 10BASE-T and 100BASE-TX Ethernet.

 Swapping two wires between different pairs causes crosstalk, defeating one of the purposes of twisting wires in pairs.

 Use for T1 connectivity

 In Digital Signal 1 (T1) service, pairs 1 and 3 (T568A) are used, and the USOC-8 jack is wired according to the RJ-48C specification.
-The termination jack is often wired according to the RJ-48X specification, which provides for a transmit-to-receive loopback when the plug is withdrawn.
+The termination jack is often wired according to the RJ-48X specification, providing a transmit-to-receive loopback when the plug is withdrawn.

-Vendor cables are often wired with tip and ring reversed—i.e. pins 1 and 2 reversed, or pins 4 and 5 reversed.
-This has no effect on the quality of the T1 signal, which is fully differential and uses the alternate mark inversion (AMI) signaling scheme.
+Vendor cables are often wired with tip and ring reversed—i.e., pins 1 and 2 or 4 and 5 reversed.
+This does not affect the quality of the T1 signal, which is fully differential and uses the alternate mark inversion (AMI) signaling scheme.

 Backward compatibility

-Because pair 1 connects to the center pins (4 and 5) of the 8P8C connector in both T568A and T568B, both standards are compatible with the first line of RJ11, RJ14, RJ25, and RJ61 connectors that all have the first pair in the center pins of these connectors.
+Conventional plain old telephone service up to four lines can use six-position (6P) and eight-position (8P) plugs and jacks, with line 1 on the center pins, line 2 straddling the center pair, and subsequent pairs proceeding outward, this pattern is often called USOC.
+One-, two-, and three-line service can use six-position jacks (respectively RJ11, RJ14, and RJ25), and four-line service eight-position jacks (RJ61).

-If the second line of an RJ14, RJ25 or RJ61 plug is used, it connects to pair 2 (orange/white) of jacks wired to T568A but to pair 3 (green/white) in jacks wired to T568B.
+Because pair 1 is on the center pins (4 and 5) of the 8P8C connector in USOC and both T568A and T568B, a telephone will connect to line 1 of both T568A and T568B as well as all of the above registered jacks, but if a second line is used (3 and 6) is used, it connects to line 2 (pair 2) of USOC and T568A jacks, but to pair 3 of T568B jacks.
 This makes T568B potentially confusing in telephone applications.

-Because of different pin pairings, the RJ25 and RJ61 plugs cannot pick up lines 3 or 4 from either T568A or T568B without splitting pairs.
-This would most likely result in unacceptable levels of hum, crosstalk and noise.
+Because of different wire pairings of the outer pins, USOC plugs cannot connect to pair 3 or 4 from T568A, or pair 2 or 4 from T568B, without splitting pairs.
+This means either the lines don’t connect at all or likely unacceptable levels of hum, crosstalk, and noise.